-When selecting a tire choice, you want the tire to preserve good road manners and keep gearing standard.
-So if you go too big and heavy, the vehicles gearing ratios, fuel economy, and overall performance will suffer.
+When selecting a tire choice, you want the tire to preserve good road manners and keep the gearing standards.
+So if you go too big and heavy, the vehicle gearing ratios, fuel economy, and overall performance will suffer.

 Can we go bigger without any issues?

 Let’s find out

 Fitting 235/75/15 on The 2019 Suzuki Jimny

 235/75r15s will fit without issue.
 They are a much more popular tire size amongst 4×4 enthusiasts who is serious about off-road trails and going as extreme as possible.
 The 235/75/R15 also comes in a wider variety of tires so you have a much more varied choice available,

 However, to make them fit will require a suspension upgrade of 2” to improve the clearance and allow for improved wheel travel.
 You’ll need to look at an aftermarket wheel to accommodate the lack of backspacing.
 Something with a slightly more negative offset will allow the wider wheels to sit snug inside the wheel wells without scrubbing on full lock.

 When venturing off-road, you want your upgraded tires to be able to reach their maximum articulation without causing any damage to the tires, wheel guards, or arches.